Plumbing Repair in Bowling Green, KY

 Step 3 - Disassemble and Add a New Flat Washer

 Remove the handle, packing nut, and bonnet nut, and replace the flat washer.
 The bonnet nut can be very difficult to remove -- remember to not put too much torque on your pipes because this could damage them.
 If the bonnet nut is giving you trouble, extreme heat must be applied to the pipes around it.
 If you do not have a tool for this, it is best to leave it with the professionals at our plumber company.
-Call
+Call for an estimate!

 If you are able to remove the bonnet nut, take it to your local hardware store to get the right flat washer to replace.